ALEHACKsp/back-engineering-writeup/README.md

 };
 ```

-I will first explain the controls of reclass before we begin dissecting an example program.
+I will first explain the common controls of reclass before we begin dissecting an example program.

 To begin dissecting a program, click "file" -> "attach to process" -> find the process and click attach.